-Nuclear Engineers with little to no experience tend to make between $66650 and $82630 while the more experienced ones make over $122930 per year.
+Nuclear Engineers with little to no experience tend to make between $68560 and $85840 while the more experienced ones can earn over $129000 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Nuclear Engineer is to move to a higher paying state like NM.
-Right now, the highest paying states for Nuclear Engineers are NM, DC, CA, AL and TN.
+One of the easiest ways to increase your salary as a Nuclear Engineer is to move to a higher paying state like MD.
+Right now, the highest paying states for Nuclear Engineers are MD, NM, CA, ID and TN.

-3 other factors that can increase your salary as A Nuclear Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Nuclear Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Nuclear Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Nuclear Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons